Will Smith Preview, Player Props: Dodgers vs. Rockies

-On Tuesday, Will Smith (batting .135 in his past 10 games) and the Los Angeles Dodgers face the Colorado Rockies, whose starting pitcher will be Ryan Feltner.
-First pitch is at 8:40 PM ET.
+The Los Angeles Dodgers and Will Smith (.297 slugging percentage over his past 10 games, including one homer), battle starting pitcher Noah Davis and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Giants.
+He had a hitless performance in his previous game (0-for-5 with an RBI) against the Rockies.

 Sportsbook Promo Codes